 A psychic, whom I’d consulted many years ago about my life purpose, told me that I was an artist, a writer, a teacher and a healer.
 I thought, “Great, how about narrowing it down to one thing?”

 One morning, about a year earlier, I was waking up from a dream, and I had been to heaven.
 I was talking to someone and I said, “Oh, that’s what I’m supposed to do!”
 It had something to do with writing.
 I didn’t know what I was supposed to write about – all I wrote were entries in my journal, and product brochures that I churned out for our business.
 Around that time I started homeschooling my sons and began learning energy healing.
 But the artist in me kept waiting for the perfect opportunity to come around, but the perfect opportunity never came.
-I finally had to ask myself, ”How old do you have to be before you’ll finally get serious about painting?
+I finally had to ask myself, ”How old do you have to be before you finally get serious about your life purpose?
 You’re not getting any younger you know.”
 By then, I was 47 years old and wanted to practice art full time but my attempts over the years never amounted to more than fits and starts.
 I just couldn’t keep going.

 I thought that once the kids left home, when I quit my job, when I moved, when I got divorced, I’d have the time.
 I would be able to do all the things that I put off while I was doing everything for everyone else.
 I had big plans.